 The interior fuse box is underneath the dashboard on the driver's side.
-Remove the fuse box lid by swinging the lid down and pulling it straight out of its hinges.
+To open, turn the knob as shown.

 Fuses

 Checking and Replacing Fuses

 If something electrical in your car stops working, the first thing you should check for is a blown fuse.
 Determine from the chart on the fuse box cover or inside the fuse box which fuse or fuses control that component.
 Check those fuses first, but check all the fuses before deciding that is not the cause.
 Replace any blown fuses and check the component's operation.